-The current members of the Compensation Committee are Mssrs.
+The current members of the Compensation Committee are Messrs.
 Hart (Chairman) and Hale and Ms. Stevenson and Ms. Wells.
 Each of these individuals qualifies as (i) an "independent director" under the requirements of NASDAQ listing rules, (ii) a "non-employee director" under Rule 16b-3 of the Exchange Act and (iii) an "outside director" under Section 162(m) of the Code.
 The Compensation Committee is responsible for monitoring the performance and compensation of our named executive officers, reviewing compensation plans and administering our incentive plans.

 The Compensation Committee operates under a written charter and is responsible for annually recommending, reviewing and approving (or recommending for the Board to approve) the amount and form of compensation of our CEO and our other executive officers.
 In so doing, the Compensation Committee considers recommendations from our CEO in determining executive compensation.
-Specifically, our CEO recommends base salary increases, annual cash incentive opportunities, and equity award levels and advises the Compensation Committee regarding the compensation program's ability to attract, retain and motivate executive talent.
+Specifically, our CEO recommends base salary increases, annual cash incentive opportunities, and equity award levels for executives other than himself and advises the Compensation Committee regarding the compensation program's ability to attract, retain and motivate executive talent.
 The Compensation Committee has and exercises the ability to materially increase or decrease the compensation amounts recommended by our CEO.
 Our CEO is also involved in our executive compensation process by providing input on the performance criteria applicable to other executives.
 Our Compensation Committee regularly meets in executive session, with our CEO not in attendance, where decisions are made regarding his compensation.
-The Compensation Committee, by resolution passed by a majority of the committee, has the authority to designate one or more subcommittees, which subcommittee, to the extent not limited by applicable law or the NASDAQ listing standards, may have and exercise all the powers and authority of the Compensation Committee.

 The Compensation Committee also considers the input of our compensation consultant.
-For the 2020 fiscal year, the Compensation Committee selected the consulting firm Frederic W. Cook & Company, Inc. ("F.W.
+For the 2021 fiscal year, the Compensation Committee selected the consulting firm Frederic W. Cook & Company, Inc. ("F.W.
 Cook" or the "Compensation Consultant") as our Compensation Consultant (see below under the heading "Role of the Compensation Consultant").
 The Compensation Committee has again selected the consulting firm of F.W.
-Cook as our compensation consultant for fiscal year 2021.
-Although the Compensation Committee considers the input of our CEO and Compensation Consultant it is not bound by such recommendations.
-The Compensation Committee's determinations with respect to all executive compensation are submitted to the Board for final approval.
+Cook as our compensation consultant for fiscal year 2022.
+Although the Compensation Committee considers the input of our CEO and Compensation Consultant, it is not bound by such recommendations.
+The Compensation Committee's determinations with respect to the CEO and NEOs compensation are submitted to the Board for final approval.